artsy/force/docs/best_practices.md

 - We use [@testing-library/react](https://testing-library.com/docs/) for our tests.
 (See [this doc](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library) for some common mistakes and best practices.)
 - Legacy tests use [`enzyme`](https://enzymejs.github.io/enzyme/)
+- If you encounter a file that can quickly be refactored from enzyme to `@testing-library/react`, please do so 🙏
 - When testing React Hooks, [`@testing-library/react-hooks`](https://www.npmjs.com/package/@testing-library/react-hooks) is the best way to test that level of the stack.
 - We avoid snapshot tests; they produce too much churn for too little value.
 - We use the [`relay-test-utils`](https://github.com/facebook/relay/tree/main/packages/relay-test-utils) package for testing Relay code, and [this helper](https://github.com/artsy/force/blob/main/src/DevTools/setupTestWrapper.tsx) for quickly spinning up tests.
 There are two versions, one for Enzyme, and one for RTL.
 Note that this helper can't test `QueryRenderer`s; extract the render code into a fragment-like container and test that (see the [`RegisterButton` component](https://github.com/artsy/force/blob/main/src/Apps/Auction/Components/__tests__/RegisterButton.jest.tsx) for an example).